**Call us** Craig 973-618-8232 or Roberto (espanol) 201-815-7762

 This is a great question and valid concern.
 However, our strategy is not to speculate 3 years down the road.
 Our goal is to purchase quickly and sell even faster.
 Most of our projects are complete in 3-5 months and will be sold in 6-9 months.
 The market doesn’t tend to shift that dramatically in a matter of months - it’s typically a longer process for an area to decline.
 Remember, we’re buying in strategic areas where inventory is already low and demand is high; this greater minimizes our risk.

 We currently pay 4-5 times what a typical bank CD is paying.
 Our rates will fluctuate very little all depending on the purchase price and rehab involved.
 Most of our lenders are paid from 10%.
-The lower the purchase price, we can sometimes afford to pay a little higher rate to make sure our lenders make it worth their time.
+There are different programs available.

 The majority of our loans are set up on an 8-12 month note.
 Occasionally, situations may occur where we find a buyer immediately.
 In this scenario, we provide you with two options: we can

 either move the note to another property, or provide you with a minimum of 3 months interest.
 Most investors see the strength of our purchase ability at that point, and simply move the note to another property.

 Typically, we pay one large lump sum at closing on a short-term note.
 This is much easier to manage for both of us.